-If you have a large wall, consider setting up three frames and using one of UnLiving Portraits’s “trio” effects, which allows you to project three different portraits at the same time.
+If you have a large wall, consider setting up three frames and using one of UnLiving Portraits’ “trio” effects, which allows you to project three different portraits at the same time.
 The extra cool thing about our portrait trios?
 The paintings actually interact with each other!
-Your guests will love watching characters leave their frame and invade other character's frames...for sinister purposes.
+Your guests will love watching characters leave their frame and invade other character’s frames ... for sinister purposes.

-A trio of portraits from Unliving Portraits displayed in a set of store-bought frames.
+A trio of portraits from UnLiving Portraits Decoration Collection displayed in a set of store-bought frames.

 Create your own frame by cutting molding to size and staining it to fit your decor.

 If you’d like to create your own gallery but don’t have the time to buy or build a frame, don’t worry – all of the portraits on UnLiving Portraits also come with a framed mode.
 By selecting this option, your decoration will be projected inside of a digital frame.
 Just cut your paper or poster board to size, attach it to your wall, and you’ll be ready to go!

 And for those who love the idea of creating a creepy portrait gallery and simply want more, ‘Possessed Portrait’ from Paranormal Passage is a great scene to add to your gruesome gallery.
 Another great option is UnLiving Portraits: Halloween Hosts Decoration Collection.
 This decoration features another strange gallery just like UnLiving Portraits, but with the popular characters from Halloween Hosts Decoration Collection.
 You can combine the scenes from both UnLiving Portraits decoration collections, giving you twice the content to display on your wall.

 Add to your gory gallery with ‘Possessed Portrait’ from Paranormal Passage Decoration Collection.